pqcryptotw/bike-ches2021/m4/README.md

 - **l1** : BIKE level 1, this work, modified from BIKE team's portable version.
 - **l3** : BIKE level 3, this work, modified from BIKE team's portable version.
 - **portablel1** : BIKE team's portable implementation for level 1, modified and compatible with PQM4.
+The directory is **NOT** part of our implementation but for bencharmking only.
+Please do not include the directory in the final version.
 - **portablel3** : BIKE team's portable implementation for level 3, modified and compatible with PQM4.
+The directory is **NOT** part of our implementation but for bencharmking only.
+Please do not include the directory in the final version.

 ## Instructions for benchmarking on PQM4